Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: A. Select Register devices and sign my app**

-### Question-187
+### Question-65

 Your company has an on-premises Bitbucket Server that is used for Git-based source control.

-The server is protected by a firewall that blocks inbound Internet traffic.
+**The server is protected by a firewall that blocks inbound Internet traffic.**

 You plan to use Azure DevOps to manage the build and release processes.